sthayduk/safeguard-go/README.md

 # Safeguard Go
-A Go library for interacting with the OneIdentity Safeguard for Privileged Passwords REST API.
+A Go module for interacting with the OneIdentity Safeguard for Privileged Passwords REST API.

 ## Installation